 Mechanism of Support and Review

 Research will be supported through the award of pilot grants, each of up to Euro 100,000 The duration of each award may be one year or longer, depending upon the needs of the project and as justified in the application.
 EFSD may, on advisement from the Review Committee, recommend an award in a different amount from that requested, but which is considered more appropriate for the proposed studies.

-Applications for an EFSD/Sanofi grant are invited from single non-profit institutions or groups of such institutions from Europe and associated countries.
+Applications for an EFSD/Sanofi grant are invited from single non-profit institutions or groups of such institutions from Europe and associated countries (for detailed country list, please see here).
 The principal investigator and any co-investigators must be employed full-time at a non-profit institution and the study must be performed at their place of work.

 Applications will be subject to scientific review by a specialised and independent ad hoc committee.
-It is anticipated that applications will be received, reviewed and approved for funding by June/July 2018.
+It is anticipated that applications will be received, reviewed and approved for funding by July 2020.